"We're off to Earth!" echoed in Yasmine's ear.

 As we walked away, I glanced back at the tree we had exited.
 It resembled nothing to the tree in Jadeland - it stretched, tall and dark and thin, completely leafless.
 Rather like an abandoned tower.

-At a prompting for Tamara, I turned to look ahead.
+At a prompting from Tamara, I turned to look ahead.

 "Isn't it amazing?"
 She whispered, eyes wide with awe.
 "I've never seen snow before - only my aunt Kathy ever traveled up north to the arctic Ilads."